QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/ReadyForReview_Template.md

 # ------Closing Notes------ // TODO

-Please do your best to address all of the feedback above.
-Once you've gone through everything and made the necessary changes, ping me again — I’ll then officially add you to the review backlog.
+Please do your best to address all of the 👉 feedback above.
+Once you've gone through everything and made the necessary changes, ping `code-reviewer` again, So we can re-evaluate and then officially add you to the review backlog.

 # %%%%%%%%%%%%% POST-READY FOR REVIEW %%%%%%%%%%%%% # // TODO, once added to the backlog